j-buss/jb_blog/content/posts/machine-learning/mlflow-introduction/index.md

 ```
 A brief explanation of each:

 1. mlflow-tutorial: The folder for all of our content.
-We will run our `mlflow` commands from this folder so in addition to the folder we will explicitly add in the next step, the fmlflow framework will add some folders and files as well
+We will run our `mlflow` commands from this folder so in addition to the folder we will explicitly add in the next step, the mlflow framework will add some folders and files as well
  2. mlflow-tutorial/sklearn-iris-classification: A directory for the three code files: conda.yaml, MLproject and train.py

-##### conda.yaml
+##### mlflow-tutorial/sklearn-iris-classification/conda.yaml

 The conda.yaml file will ensure conda loads the appropriate libraries and dependencies for our mlflow execution.
 ```yaml